 Screening Patients for Bipolar Disorder and Monitoring for Mania/Hypomania

 A major depressive episode may be the initial presentation of Bipolar Disorder.
-It is generally believed (though not established in controlled trials) that treating such an episode with an antidepressant alone may increase the likelihood of precipitation of a mixed/ manic episode in patients at risk for Bipolar Disorder.
+It is generally believed (though not established in controlled trials) that treating such an episode with an antidepressant alone may increase the likelihood of precipitation of a mixed/manic episode in patients at risk for Bipolar Disorder.
 Whether any of the symptoms described for clinical worsening and suicide risk represent such a conversion is unknown.
 However, prior to initiating treatment with an antidepressant, patients with depressive symptoms should be adequately screened to determine if they are at risk for Bipolar Disorder; such screening should include a detailed psychiatric history, including a family history of suicide, Bipolar Disorder, and depression.
-It should be noted that Fluoxetine monotherapy is not approved for use in treating Bipolar I Disorder.
+Fluoxetine monotherapy is not indicated for the treatment of depressive episodes associated with Bipolar I Disorder.

-In U.S. placebo-controlled clinical trials for OCD, mania/hypomania was reported in 0.8% of patients treated with Fluoxetine and no patients treated with placebo.
-No patients reported mania/hypomania in U.S. placebo-controlled clinical trials for bulimia.
-In all U.S. Fluoxetine clinical trials, 0.7% of 10,782 patients reported mania/hypomania [see Use in Specific Populations (8.4)].
+In US placebo-controlled clinical trials for OCD, mania/hypomania was reported in 0.8% of patients treated with Fluoxetine and no patients treated with placebo.
+No patients reported mania/hypomania in US placebo-controlled clinical trials for bulimia.
+In US Fluoxetine clinical trials, 0.7% of 10,782 patients reported mania/hypomania [see Use in Specific Populations (8.4)].

-In U.S. placebo-controlled clinical trials for MDD, convulsions (or reactions described as possibly having been seizures) were reported in 0.1% of patients treated with Fluoxetine and 0.2% of patients treated with placebo.
-No patients reported convulsions in U.S. placebo-controlled clinical trials for either OCD or bulimia.
-In all U.S. Fluoxetine clinical trials, 0.2% of 10,782 patients reported convulsions.
+In US placebo-controlled clinical trials for MDD, convulsions (or reactions described as possibly having been seizures) were reported in 0.1% of patients treated with Fluoxetine and 0.2% of patients treated with placebo.
+No patients reported convulsions in US placebo-controlled clinical trials for either OCD or bulimia.
+In US Fluoxetine clinical trials, 0.2% of 10,782 patients reported convulsions.
 The percentage appears to be similar to that associated with other marketed drugs effective in the treatment of MDD.
 Fluoxetine should be introduced with care in patients with a history of seizures.
-There have been rare reports of prolonged seizures in patients on Fluoxetine receiving ECT treatment.
+There have been rare reports of prolonged seizures in patients taking Fluoxetine who are also receiving electroconvulsive therapy (ECT) treatment.